ComedicChimera/whirlwind/docs/type-system.md

 type (strings are considered primitive in Whirlwind), and a boolean type.

 **References**
 A reference type is used to reference another value allocated in memory.
-These are discussed in the [Memory Model](https://github.com/ComedicChimera/Whirlwind/blob/master/docs/memory-model.md).

 **Tuples**
 A tuple is an ordered n-tuple of variously typed values.
 Eg. the pair `(int, string)` is